 Top Tips for Anaesthetic Core and ACCS Trainees

-Dr Justine Elliott, TPD for Anaesthetic Core & ACCS Trainees August 2016
+Dr Kate Holmes, TPD for Anaesthetic Core & ACCS Trainees August 2016

 This guide aims to help you stay on top of things in your training.
 I would advise that you keep a paper copy in your workbook and read it every 2-3 months to ensure that things are up to date.
 GOOD LUCK!

 Basic Introductory Information (see below for more detail):

 - *IAC and *BLT workbooks: Read the introduction section in your IAC workbook (Initial Assessment of Competence – Basis of Anaesthetic Practice).
 Check what WPBAs you will need to do in your first few months.
 Both workbooks have summary pages to help you keep track of what WPBAs you have done and which are outstanding.
 You must complete ALL WPBAs specified in your workbook to complete BLT (Basic Level Training).
 NOTE there are some slight differences to those listed in the e-portfolio.